rosemm/context_word_seg/README.md

 ## Using ACISS for boostrapping nontext distributions
 [ACISS](http://aciss-computing.uoregon.edu/) is the high performance cluster at UO.
 I'm using two R packages to parallelize the code and run it on ACISS: [BatchJobs](https://cran.r-project.org/web/packages/BatchJobs/index.html) and [doParallel](https://cran.fhcrc.org/web/packages/doParallel/index.html).
-The default nodes on ACISS have 12 processors each, so I'm using doParallel to write a function that can run independently at the same time on each of the 12 processors, called par_function().
+The default nodes on ACISS have 12 processors each, so I'm using doParallel to write a function that can run independently at the same time on each of the X processors, called par_function().
-I then send this function to 12 different nodes at once using BatchJobs, so I'm running 144 independent version of the analysis simultaneously.
+I then send this function to Y different nodes at once using BatchJobs, so I'm running X*Y independent version of the analysis simultaneously.
 The code for BatchJobs (including additional notes about how to set things up on ACISS) is in batchjobs_script.r
+The code for the simulations themselves is in simulations.r.
+This also includes code for cleaning the simulations output and plotting results.

 ## Code tools
 Organize the functions as a personal R package.